 The Career Center helps students connect their liberal arts experiences to their professional journeys.
 We support students as they develop self-awareness, explore different paths that align with their interests, connect with and apply to opportunities, and build and develop relationships.
-The Career Center team is always excited to partner with faculty from classroom presentations and curricular integration to alumni speakers and site visits.
-For more information and to brainstorm ideas, visit the Center's faculty page, website, and contact Megan Nicklaus, Career Center Director, by email or 719-389-6893.
+The Career Center team is always excited to partner with faculty, from classroom presentations and curricular integration to alumni speakers and site visits.
+For more information visit the Center's faculty page, website, and contact Brett Woodard, Career Center Director bwoodard@coloradocollege.edu or 719-389-6893.